snipe/collision/README.md

 ## No adapter

-You need to register the handler in your code:
+If you do not auto-discover packages, you will need to register the provider in your code:

 ```php
 (new \NunoMaduro\Collision\Provider)->register();